 It was so great to interview Dan Moyle of The Storyteller’s Network about Kalamazoo, Michigan.
 Dan’s tips for the best things to do in Kalamazoo are filled with activities, food, and drinks for families and people who like to have fun.
-Whether you like interesting museums, tasty food, the exploring the outdoors, or interacting wild animals, there is something for you in Kalamazoo, Michigan.
+Whether you like interesting museums, tasty food, exploring the outdoors, or interacting with animals, there is something for you in Kalamazoo, Michigan.

 Kalamazoo is more than just a fun name to say.
 It’s a great town that you should consider visiting.
 It is located in the southwest corner of Michigan.
 Kalamazoo is halfway between Chicago and Detroit and about 45 minutes due south from Grand Rapids.

 If you love water sports or ice fishing, you’ll love Kalamazoo because Dan says that you’re never more than a mile from the water.
 Fishing, kayaking, and pontoon boats are just a few of the water activities that await you in Kalamazoo.

 Dan says that the best times of the year to visit Kalamazoo are spring, summer, and fall.
 That’s right… anytime but winter because it does snow quite a bit in Michigan.
 Dan loves to ride his motorcycle and says that the weather is perfect for riding 8 months out of the year.
 He says that the scenery while riding along the water is absolutely beautiful.

 We share a lot of resources and local suggestions in today’s podcast, but you should also check out Discover Kalamazoo, the local convention and visitor’s bureau.
 They are a wealth of information and can help you plan an itinerary based on your time, budget, and interests.

 Best things to do in Kalamazoo